papykabukanyi/MoneyMakers/README.md

-# Python Starter
+# Money makers

-Quickly get started with [Python](https://www.python.org/) using this starter!
+Money makers unofficial website created from an online template.

-- If you want to upgrade Python, you can change the image in the [Dockerfile](./.codesandbox/Dockerfile).
+- If you want to us this for a project of yours please feel free.